 Common Execution Algorithms Beyond TWAP and VWAP

 Now, TWAP and VWAP are two of the most popular strategies, but they’re not the only ones.
-Traders, especially institutions, use a range of execution algorithms:
+Traders, especially institutions, use a range of execution algorithms.

-• IS (Implementation Shortfall): Tries to minimize the difference between the decision price and the final execution price.
+IS, or Implementation Shortfall, tries to minimize the difference between the decision price and the final execution price.

 Think of it like driving.
-TWAP and VWAP are like cruise control - steady, predictable, and safe.
+TWAP and VWAP are like cruise control: steady, predictable, and safe.
 Other algorithms are more like adaptive driving systems that respond to every curve, traffic jam, and weather change.

 Why Execution Price Matters in Forex